Community Climate Fund - Success Stories

 Amount awarded: £5,000

-A successful bid in August 2022 facilitated a future solar PV installation for renewable electricity generation, as well as batteries for on-site storage.
-Moreover, funding allowed switching current lighting to LED lights.
-These changes support 5th/10th Horsham scouts' ambitious targets to save 64 tonnes of CO2 over 20 years and reduce lighting costs by 50%.
+A successful bid in August 2022 was awarded towards a solar PV installation for renewable electricity generation and batteries for on-site storage.
+On top of this, the funding covered the switch to LED lights.
+These actions push 5th/10th Horsham scouts towards their ambitious target of saving 64 tonnes of CO2 over 20 years and reduce lighting costs by 50%.

 Beeding and Bramber Village Hall